-Bugs “Spirochetes” in Your Mouth Making you Sick!
+Bugs “Spirochetes” in Your Mouth Are Making you Sick!

-The Little Known Bacteria in Your Mouth That May Be Undermining Your Immune System
+This Little Known Bug in Your Mouth is Damaging Your Immune System

 Oral Health Problems May Be Worse Due To Spirochetes

 We are beginning to realize that oral health problems may be worse and more far-reaching than this.
 Certain types of bacteria, called spirochetes, are common in most peoples’ mouths.
 They live in the pockets (crevices) between our gums and teeth.

 As long as it is unaddressed in the mouth, this type of infection can continue to grow unchecked.
 Worse, can leak into our bodies.
 When viewed under a microscope, these particular bacteria can be seen to aggressively attack both red and white blood cells.
 Often entering into or otherwise destroying them.

 Another difficulty with this type of bacteria is it has the capability to morph into different forms at various times.